aff3ct/aff3ct/doc/sphinx/source/simulator/source_code/source_code.rst

 This project uses `Git`_ as the version-control system to manage the source code.
 The AFF3CT repository is hosted on `GitHub`_.
-To get the source code, first you need to install the Git software and secondly you have to `clone` the `AFF3CT repository`_ locally.
+To get the source code, first install the Git software and secondly `clone` the `AFF3CT repository`_ locally.

 Git Installation